 - Phone interview first.
 80% of client communication is by phone.
 Assess for confidence, clarity of speech and thought, grammar, ability to listen and respond to what is asked.

-- If using personality assessments (highly recommended), have the candidate take the profile before the in-person or Skype interview.
+- If using personality assessments (highly recommended), have the candidate take the profile before the in-person or Zoom interview.
 Hold off on submitting it for scoring until candidate advances to the final selection.
 The assessment company I use and recommend is The Omnia Group.

 - All interviewers need to be instructed about appropriate and legal employment hiring practices.
 Specifically, what to ask and what not to ask.

 - Interview all candidates for a position using a similar environment and format to better compare and avoid claims of discrimination.

 - Co-workers should interview the candidates.

 - Peer managers should interview the candidates without reviewing the resume.
 Different insight will be gained based on personal interview only.

 - Utilize a knowledge assessment if the candidate has industry experience.